aslilac/lavender/README.md

 yarn release
 ```

-You should then be able to access the emulator at `localhost:1234`
+You should then be able to access the emulator at `http://localhost:1234` after
+starting either script.

 ## Progress